woniu9524/ai-ffmpeg/README.md

 ## 🙏 Acknowledgments

-- Thanks to the FFmpeg.wasm team for their outstanding work
+- Thanks to the FFmpeg.wasm team for their excellent work
-- Thanks to QWEN for providing powerful API support
+- Thanks to QWEN for powerful API support
-- Thanks to Cursor for providing a powerful editor
+- Thanks to Cursor for the powerful editor

 ---